kurron/aws-ecs-compose-experiment/README.md

 Use the `bin/stop-service.sh` script to shutdown all running instances of your service.
 The service definition will remain in
 ECS and can be scaled up at a later date.

+##Removing Services
+Use `bin/remove-service.sh` to spindown all running instances and then destroy the service definition.
+This operation cannot be undone.

 #Troubleshooting

 #License and Credits